Farmer-Eds-Shed/Farm-Weather-Window/README.md

 ## Data Model

-The weather forecast data is recieved as json formatted data from the Open Weather Map API.
+The weather forecast data is recieved as json formatted data from the Open Weather Map API. <br>
 Farm Weather Window uses the Forecast class to extract the nessacery weather data.

 Functions that call the Forecast class are used to build lists containing 7 days of data for each weather type.